The Aztec Mummy: Home media

 The film was not given a home media release for decades after its initial theatrical release, with exposure gained from occasional television screenings and bootleg copies.

 It was released for the first time on DVD by BCI Eclipse as a three-disk box set of the entire "Aztec Mummy" trilogy on December 26, 2006.
 Special features included a still gallery of promotional artwork and still photographs of the entire series, in addition to an eight-page booklet with an essay on the trilogy by David Wilt.
 It was later released by Navarre Corporation, as a single-disk collection of the entire trilogy, released on February 24, 2009.
 This copy of the film has since gone out of print.

-The film made its debut on Blu-ray, when it was released by VCI Entertainment on July 19, 2022.
-The release would be a single-disk, 2K restoration of the entire trilogy.
+The film was omitted from The Aztec Mummy Collection Blu-ray, when it was released by VCI Entertainment on July 19, 2022.
+This release includes Curse of the Aztec Mummy, The Robot vs. the Aztec Mummy, and Wrestling Women vs. the Aztec Mummy, but does not include the original The Aztec Mummy.